revomatico/ansible-linstor/README.md

 - Automatically creates storage pools
 - Can use existing ETCD as database
 - Deploys and configures CSI driver to Kubernetes
-- No LINBIT account required as it does not deppend on external resources
+- No LINBIT account required as it does not depend on external resources

 ## Prerequisites

 1. Python3 and pip3
 2. Developed and tested with ansible 2.8, 2.9
-3. Mitogen is higly recommended:
+3. Mitogen is highly recommended:
    - Download: `mkdir -p plugins && cd plugins && git clone https://github.com/dw/mitogen.git`
    - Set in **sample-absible.cfg**:
      - `strategy_plugins = plugins/mitogen/ansible_mitogen/plugins/strategy`